 Some people consider it an honour and personally gratifying to take responsibility for ensuring that their loved one’s final wishes are carried out.

 But serving as an executor can be onerous and time consuming, even for those with a strong financial or legal background.
 In fact, many who have been in this role never want to do it again.
-I, for one, am strongly in the latter group as I have had this experience twice.
+I am strongly in the latter group as I have had this experience twice before.

 Your Responsibility as an Executor